privacyguides/privacyguides.org/docs/linux-desktop/sandboxing.en.md

 Another option is [Kata containers](https://katacontainers.io/), where virtual machines masquerade as containers.
 Each Kata container has its own Linux kernel and is isolated from the host.

-These container technologies can be useful even for enthusiastic home users who may want to run certain web app software on their local area network (LAN) such as [Vaultwarden](https://github.com/dani-garcia/vaultwarden) or images provided by [linuxserver.io](https://www.linuxserver.io) to increase privacy by decreasing dependence on various web services.
+These container technologies can be useful for those who may want to run certain web app software on their local area network (LAN) such as [Vaultwarden](https://github.com/dani-garcia/vaultwarden) or images provided by [linuxserver.io](https://www.linuxserver.io) to increase privacy by decreasing dependence on various web services.

 --8<-- "includes/abbreviations.en.md"